Rev. Jessica Petersen-Mutai, Senior Minister

 Lisa Stanger, Office Manager

+Lisa Stanger has been with us since August of 2005.
 Lisa comes from a background of office administration and health care.
 Lisa is a native of Bloomington.
 She graduated from Bloomington High School North and attended Indiana University.
 Lisa has two sons, Sean and Jason.
 Lisa enjoys reading, bowling, dancing, and traveling.

 Eric Meincke, Music Director

 Eric Meincke is a conductor, composer, and arranger currently pursuing a Doctor of Music in Conducting at the Indiana University Jacobs School of Music in Bloomington, IN.
 He also

 serves as an Associate Instructor in the Jacobs School and as Music Director for First United Church in Bloomington.
 Meincke has years of experience conducting various ensembles